rafalkaron/rafalkaron.github.io/projects.md

 {% include glossary.md %}
 # Klipps ![Klipps logo](assets/media/klipps/klipps_logo.svg)
 [Klipps](https://github.com/rafalkaron/klipps){:target="_blank" title="Klipps on GitHub"} enables you to export your Kindle clippings to a static site.
-You can open the exported static site in any web browser and share it with others.
+You can open the exported static site in any web browser and share it with your friends.

 ## Kindle clippings
 When you highlight a sentence in Kindle, the sentence is saved to the [My Clippings.txt](assets/media/klipps/My%20Clippings.txt){:target="_blank" title="Sample Kindle clippings file"} file.
 The file often packs interesting content but it always looks dull.